 Wouldn’t it be great if something as simple as a blood, saliva or urine sample could predict the likelihood of your pet developing a disease in the future?
 Or flagging a developing health problem, currently so small that it wouldn’t be detected with a veterinary examination?
 Biomarkers are indirect measures that are associated with a particular condition or trait.
 Our scientists are conducting trials and combing through vast databases to hunt out these small but mighty measures.
 These subtle changes that flag differences in a pet’s physiology, biochemistry, genetics or microbiome underpin new diagnostic approaches to help keep pets healthy.

-Working with Wisdom Panel™, a world leader in home-based pet genetic testing, WALTHAM is exploring the links between genes and health in cats and dogs.
+Working with Wisdom Health, the makers of the WISDOM PANEL™ DNA test products and a world leader in home-based pet genetic testing, WALTHAM is exploring the links between genes and health in cats and dogs.
 We are also using genetic analysis to better understand the impact of the gut and oral microbiome on pets’ health.
 We can ask questions such as ‘which bacteria support health and which are associated with disease?’ and use these insights to develop new diagnostics and dietary interventions.

 Through increased computing power and access to millions of digital records, we can use data in ways not previously possible.
 With expertise in statistics, machine learning and bioinformatics, we are harnessing the power of big data to deliver new insights into pet genetics, health and wellbeing.
 This is exemplified through our partnership with Banfield® Pet Hospitals, resulting in scientific publications that describe growth curves for puppies and show that obesity reduces lifespan in dogs.

 At Mars Petcare, we strive to produce the best tasting products formulated with the latest sensory science.
 Through sophisticated analytical capabilities developed at WALTHAM, and with academic partners around the world, our scientists are able to accurately identify the natural food ingredients that cats and dogs love.
-We then work to ensure these flavours are retained in our manufactured products like WHISKAS.
+We then work to ensure these flavours are retained in our manufactured products like WHISKAS® cat food.

 There is growing evidence that pets are good for us.
 Dogs, for instance, have been successfully introduced into hospitals, schools and prisons to promote wellbeing.
 Some studies have shown that owning a pet helps foster community bonds, making our towns and cities safer and friendlier.
 Our research collaborations in this field explore the social and physiological effects of this complex bond.